 business is already using the name I want to use?

-You can make a Business Entity Search on the Idaho
+You can perform a Business Entity Search on the Idaho

 After entering the name you want to use, the site will indicate if it is

-already being used in Idaho.
-You may also want to look for similar names
+already in use in Idaho.
+Also check for similar names

-spelled differently or those containing a slight variation, such as
+spelled differently or containing a slight variation, such as

-Shoppe or Centre.
-Also do an Internet search to find regional or
+Shoppe or Centre, and do an Internet search to find regional or

 national companies using the same or a similar name.
 You may want to